Preservation and Conservation

-Treatment of the Center's diverse holdings requires an in-depth understanding of many types of material, a broad range of technical skills, and occasionally the development of unique procedures and structures.
-Although each conservator and technician is skilled in a particular specialty such as book, paper or photograph conservation, box making, or exhibit preparation, all are equally engaged with preservation, exhibition and access for the full range of objects in the collections.
+Treatment of the Center's diverse holdings requires an in-depth understanding of many types of material, a broad range of scientific and technical skills, and, at times, the development of unique processes.
+Although each of the Center's five conservators and three technicians is skilled in a particular specialty such as book, paper, or photograph conservation, fabrication of special enclosures, integrated pest management, or monitoring of building environments, all are equally engaged with preservation, exhibition, storage, and access for the full range of objects in the collections.

 Find out how to support the ongoing conservation and preservation efforts of the Center.

 The Preservation and Conservation Division manages a range of collections care operations targeted at optimizing and maintaining a sound, protective storage, and exhibition environment for the Ransom Center's collection.
 Preventing damage to and deterioration of collection materials is a first line defense that will enhance their longevity and accessibility.
 Programmatic operations include:

 - Monitoring the building's environments, measuring light levels, temperature, and relative humidity throughout collection and exhibition spaces

 - Inspecting all building environments regularly for pests and applying preventive and remedial solutions to ensure a pest-free environment

 - Inspecting all new acquisitions immediately to ensure that insects and moldy materials do not enter building storage areas

 - Providing a training program for all Center staff on the safe handling of collection materials, and creating didactic materials for visitors to the Reading and Viewing Room who are consulting collection items